Optimizing The Getup - Part 7: Standing

 You’ve now done a complete Getup – well, ½ of a complete Getup.

-Over the course of the next couple articles I’ll address the finer details to the Get-Down of your Getup.
+Over the course of the next couple articles we’ll address the finer details to the Get-Down of your Getup.

-I hope you’re as stoked as I am to play around with these tools.
+Hopefully you’re as stoked as we are to play around with these tools!

-If you’re catching this towards the end of the series, I’d recommend taking a look at the previous 6 parts and spend time there.
+If you’re catching this towards the end of the series, we’d recommend taking a look at the previous 6 parts and spend time there.

-Next week I’ll breakdown Part 8 of Optimizing The Getup: Get Down to Three-Point Stance
+Next week we’ll breakdown Part 8 of Optimizing The Getup: Get Down to Three-Point Stance